-The primary purpose of the Akron Public Library’s Community Room is for library activities, including programs presented by library staff, the Friends of the Akron Library, or other organizations affiliated with the library.
+The primary purpose of the Akron Public Library’s Community Room is for library activities, including programs presented by library staff or other organizations affiliated with the library.
 When the Community Room is not being used for a library activity, the space will be available to the public for governmental, community, non-profit, civic, cultural, or educational programs or meetings.
 Access will be provided on equal terms, regardless of the beliefs or affiliations of individuals or groups requesting use.
 The library does not advocate or endorse the viewpoints of any group or individual.

 No products or services may be advertised, solicited, or sold in the Community Room or on Library property, and no admission fees can be charged.
-The only fundraising events that will be permitted are those that are sponsored by the Library, Friends of the Akron Library, or other organizations affiliated with the Library.
+The only exception to this rule would be board-approved book signings, where the sale of the author’s book(s) would be permissible to the public.
+The only fundraising events that will be permitted are those that are sponsored by the Library or other organizations affiliated with the Library.

 The use of the Community Room must be approved by the library director.

 Attendance at meetings must be limited to the seating capacity specified by the library.
 Open aisles must be maintained within the seating arrangement to provided clear access in case of emergency.

 Smoking or the use of tobacco products or alcoholic beverages on the library grounds is strictly prohibited.